AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-image-data-reference/r-anchor-cat.md

 ## Default {#section-ca3a4cc837d643519eff15951f2b47a1}

-The center point of the image is used if this field is not present or if it is empty, and if this is a valid image record (i.e. if `catalog::Path` is valid).
+The center point of the image is used if this field is not present or if it is empty, and if this is a valid image record (that is, if `catalog::Path` is valid).

 ## See also {#section-f605d29c3f5d48ad8e2a374f11886f19}